Both Palm Springs and San Diego are popular vacation spots located in Southern California.

 Beaches In San Diego

-There are plenty of gorgeous coastal towns to explore including the breathtaking coastline of La Jolla and Mission Beach.
+There are plenty of gorgeous coastal towns to explore in San Diego including the breathtaking coastline of La Jolla and Mission Beach.
+My personal favorite was La Jolla.

-Make sure you join a sea cave kayaking tour in La Jolla to see dolphins, sea cliffs and hidden coves.
+I loved joining this sea cave kayaking tour in La Jolla as I got the chance to see dolphins, sea cliffs and hidden coves.

 Mission Beach is a super laid-back neighborhood whose sands attract surfers, sunbathers and volleyball players.
 You can also climb aboard a whale watching cruise from Mission Bay whilst you’re there.

-Head over to Sunset Cliffs in the evenings for unforgettable Pacific Ocean sunset views.
+Another highlight for me was Sunset Cliffs which you should visit in the evenings for unforgettable Pacific Ocean sunset views.

 San Diego is also home to a range of other beautiful beaches including Pacific Beach, Ocean Beach, Flat Rock Beach and many more!

-The nightlife scene is very vibrant in both Palm Springs and San Diego.
+I found that the nightlife scene was very vibrant in both Palm Springs and San Diego.

-Palm Springs nightlife is much more high-end whereas San Diego has pretty much any type of establishment you could want!
+I did notice that the Palm Springs nightlife was much more high-end whereas San Diego had pretty much any type of establishment you could want!

 Nightlife In Palm Springs

 Palm Springs does have a pretty good nightlife scene.
-Once the sun goes down, the nightlife really heats up in Palm Springs.
+Once the sun goes down, I noticed that the nightlife really heats up in Palm Springs.

 Whether you want to sip on a handcrafted cocktail, listen to live music or dance the night away, Palm Springs offers endless possibilities.

 Try sipping on a cocktail poolside at one of Palm Springs many pool bars.
-Make sure you check out High Bar at Kimpton Rowan Palm Springs as this is the only rooftop pool bar in the area!
+My favorite place to spend the evening was High Bar at Kimpton Rowan Palm Springs as this is the only rooftop pool bar in the area!

 You could also head over to Soleil Pool & Bar at Margaritaville Resort where they let you relax out by the poolside fire pits and watch the stars while you drink.